 - Time of year tea is harvested

 - The parts of the plant that are plucked

 - Type of heat that is applied to the plant to prevent oxidation

 - How the tea leaves are shaped, rolled, and dried

-The most popular types of green tea that the most people drink is from China and Japan.
-They are usually pan fired in China and Steamed in Japan.
+The most popular types of green tea that most people drink are from China and Japan.
+They are usually pan-fired in China and Steamed in Japan.

 Steamed Japanese Green Teas

 Japanese green teas are usually steamed.
 Tea leaves are briefly treated with steam within hours of plucking.
-This process stops the oxidation process and brings out the riche green color.
+This process stops the oxidation process and brings out the rich green color.